How Can I Prove Substance Abuse in a Divorce Case?

 substance abuse

 Being married to someone with a substance abuse problem can be draining and dangerous.
 When you get out of that situation by divorcing them, it can be a weight off of your shoulders.
 Do you need to show that your spouse has a problem though?
 Is it like building a criminal case against them?
-Not exactly, but a Morton divorce lawyer can help you figure out what should be done and if this problem should affect your divorce agreement.
+Not exactly, but a Peoria divorce lawyer can help you figure out what should be done and if this problem should affect your divorce agreement.

 What Evidence of Substance Abuse Can Be Used in Court?